Connecting Melbourne Airport to all metropolitan and regional rail lines via Sunshine

 - improved parking.

 The Drysdale Bypass is expected to be complete by 2020.

 Diverting traffic will create a safer and more vibrant city centre for Drysdale

-The Drysdale Bypass is being delivered by the Major Road Projects Authority.
+The Drysdale Bypass is being delivered by Major Road Projects Victoria.
 Visit the project website for more information.